-The College of Business offers a teaching-focused faculty and provides an extensive range of degree options and majors with the opportunity to serve in numerous campus organizations, including the Business Club and Ethics Leadership Committee, which organizes and presents an Ethical Leadership Summit for the Chicagoland business, legal, religious and educational communities.
+The College of Business offers a teaching-focused faculty and provides an extensive range of degree options and majors with the opportunity to serve in numerous campus organizations, including two Business Clubs, one of which focuses on student-led entrepreneurship.
 Because of Concordia University Chicago's location and many partnerships with local, national and international enterprises, the College of Business can offer the following undergraduate degrees:

-The College of Business offers Bachelor of Arts and Bachelor of Science degrees with the following majors:
+The College of Business offers Bachelor of Arts and Bachelor of Science degrees with the following majors as specifically described on pages 140 through 143.